 Phil's artistic journey began at a young age, by the time he was 10, Phil had started adult oil painting classes at the local community centre.
 Here's a few of his paintings, still hanging in his parents house.
 The Thrush was his very 1st oil painting.

-Phil was deeply aware of his passion for art and creating.
+Phil says, he was deeply aware of his passion for art and creating.
 He passed his 0 level art a year early and achieved a grade A, he then passed his art A level, also a year early.
 After finishing school, Phil went onto Art College where he was on course to study Fine art at University.

 At that time, you were required to take a general art & design, ordinary national diploma qualification, this then allowed you to go onto study a BA.
 During this Gen Art & Design course, Phil was introduced to the alchemy of film photography.
 It was at this point his plans for the future took a different path.
 Phil's now been a professional photographer for 25 years.
 If you'd like to see the quality of his work follow this link